S e e w a l d' s A r t G a l l e r y

 advanced student Albert Linquiti of Santa Barbara, California.

-Plus, it's as much fun as the Day I class!
+Plus, it's as much fun as the Day I class, as you WILL see!

 "...Putting concepts into practice is "always" a faster learning curve than simply talking about them.
 Being able to look at Michael set up a shot where you are trying to capture something was very valuable."